Social Skills Group for Young Children with Social Challenges

-Program for the Education and Enrichment of Relational Skills (PEERS®) for Preschoolers is a 16-week empirically-supported, parent-assisted social skills treatment program for young children diagnosed with Autism Spectrum Disorder or other social challenges who have difficulty in their peer interactions and friendships.
+PEERS® for Preschoolers is an empirically supported, parent-assisted social skills treatment program for young children, age 4-6 years, diagnosed with autism spectrum disorder or other social challenges who have difficulty with peer interactions and friendship.

-During each group session, children are taught fundamental play and social skills through a live puppet show, followed by a variety of games and activities designed to rehearse newly learned skills and reinforce skill development in a natural setting.
+During each group session, children learn fundamental play and social skills introduced through a live puppet show followed by a variety of games and activities designed to rehearse newly learned skills and reinforce skill development in a natural setting.

 - Listen and follow directions